 Winterberry is related to evergreen holly, but she sheds her leaves in the fall.
 Animals feed on her berries from summer through winter.
 Her bright red fruit is a source of food for 48 bird species, and her leaves and stems are savored by moose, rabbits, and deer.

-Winterberry grows to a height and width up to 12 feet, depending on variety.
+Winterberry grows to a height and width up to 12 feet, depending on the variety.
 Her branches veer in a zigzag fashion, with an upright “crown” or canopy.
 In early summer, she produces greenish-white blooms, followed by blazing red berries.

 Like holly, she must be paired with a male; she only yields fruit with a male plant nearby, within 50 feet.
 He needn’t be the same species, but he must bloom simultaneously to pollinate her.
 Space the two at least four feet apart in soil that’s rich with organic matter.
 In addition, choose a spot in partial shade or full sun.
 Water weekly through spring and summer until leaves drop in autumn.
 Prune her in late winter, before signs of sprouting.
 Be patient, as she is a slow grower.